MiguelMonr/MiguelMonr/README.md

 <h2 align="left">Hi!
 Most of the people call me Mike!
-I'm a data scientist who also likes to do backend work</h2>
+I'm a data scientist who also likes to do backend work.
+In this moment I'm working as a data analyst in IAB Mexico</h2>

 ###